Jailed journalists in Turkey say arrest aimed at gagging press

 "Because we think our arrests are not legal but political, it is difficult to guess how long it will last.
 Our arrests are in themselves a violation of the current law."

-Their lawyer said the Justice Ministry has blocked applications by more than 100 journalists, as well as foreign officials and non-governmental organisations, to visit them.
+Their lawyer said the Justice Ministry has blocked applications by more than 100 journalists, as well as foreign officials and non-governmental organizations, to visit them.

 Only their lawyers, family members and lawmakers are allowed to see the men.
 Government officials say their detention is a matter for the judiciary, not a political affair, and that as such they cannot intervene.